 Throughout my time as a web developer, I’ve gone through many different pieces of software looking for the optimal equipment to use for each stage of development.
 Pencil, by far, is my favorite free wireframe tool.
-You can throw together a clean layout for any website in just minutes with this incredible, free wireframe software.
+You can mockup a clean layout for any website in just minutes with this incredible, free wireframe software.

 Nailing down your web design is only part of the process.
 To get the most out of your site, you may need some customization and development work to help you take control of your content and online presence.
 Check out our WordPress website services.
 Maintenance, troubleshooting, development, support.
 We do it all.

 **This article is provided for free and as-is.
 Use, enjoy, learn, and experiment at your own risk – but have fun! eXcelisys does not offer any free support or free assistance with any of the contents of this blog post.
 If you would like help or assistance, please consider retaining eXcelisys’ website tech support & maintenance services.